 Why did you decide to pursue a graduate degree?

 As an English language teacher in Russia I had a desire to enhance my practice drawing on published research, however I encountered significant barriers in accessing internationally-produced scholarship.
 Having experienced such barriers to access, I was challenged to pursue avenues where I could work towards creating meaningful relationships between research and the practitioner communities.
 I wanted to pursue a graduate degree and ensure that high quality research is accessible to practitioners across the world.

 Why did you choose to come to British Columbia and study at UBC?

 My main reason for choosing the UBC Faculty of Education was that it is a global leader in pedagogical research, attracting outstanding scholars from all over the world.
-I was familiar with the work done at the Department of Language and Literacy Education through faculty members' publications and conference presentations.
+I knew that here I would be encouraged to do my best and supported in achieving my goals.
 Once I was accepted to the program there was no doubt in my mind that I had made the right choice.